darbitman/ExtendedInteger/README.md

 # extendedmath

-This library provides users to utilize signed and unsigned integers that are larger than native 64-bit integers.
+This library allows users to utilize signed and unsigned integers that are larger than native 64-bit integers.
 The library allows for arbitrarily large integers in multiples of 32-bits.

 ### The following types are natively supported
 > **uextint128_t** (128-bit unsigned extended int)